 The amp is modular.
 There are two identical board sets for the left and right channels.
 The easiest thing was to measure the signal going into and coming out of each module.
 There was DC voltage going into the left channel amp module, which isolated the problem to the input board.

 Others posted the schematic for the Audio Design PA100 on-line.
 Unfortunately, it's a bare schematic without voltages or a board layout.
 Thus the first task was to create a parts layout diagram.
 I photographed the input board top and bottom and printed a copy of the schematic.
 Each component on the schematic was uniquely numbered and the part in the photo of the input board was hand traced and marked.
 After much time, I marked nearly the entire schematic and most of the parts of the input board.

 Working backwards from the output terminal of the input board, I checked for DC voltage on the emitter and base of each transistor in the signal path to find the problem's origin.
 Surprisingly there was DC voltage at every transistor on the input board for the left channel.

 To ensure that the problem was fixed before risking another set of speakers, I connected 8Ω 20W resistors to the output terminals and played the amp for a few hours while monitoring the output with a voltmeter and oscilloscope.
-I didn't turn the volume up too high. the PA100 can dump 100W with several amps of current into the output terminals.
+I didn't turn the volume up too high. the PA100 can dump 100W with as much as 20 amps of current into the output terminals.
 I didn't want to overheat the test resistors.
 No DC voltage was present whether the amp was run gently or hard.